jameshughes89/cs101/site/topics/strings/strings.rst

 * We can find the length of a given string with ``len(some_string)``
 * And we know we can index individual characters from a string
-* Let's write a function ``vertical_print`` that prints a string vertically (one character per line)
+* Let's write a function ``vertical_print_while`` that prints a string vertically (one character per line)

 .. code-block:: python
     :linenos:

-    def vertical_print(a_string: str):
+    def vertical_print_while(a_string: str):
         """
         Print out a string vertically.
-In other words, print out a single character on each line
+In other words, print out a single character on each line.

         :param a_string: Some string to print out :type a_string String